Investment

 As a member of AIMA, CIFP aims to collaborate with industry peers to foster the advancement of sustainable investing across the alternative investment landscape.

-CFIP conducts ESG analysis using a range of tools and resources, including reporting provided by entities directly, as well as third-party ESG ratings and research.
+Where applicable and supported by available data, CFIP conducts ESG analysis using a range of tools and resources, including reporting provided by entities directly, as well as third-party ESG ratings and research.
 These tools and resources may include MSCI ESG Data, third-party ESG ratings and scores such as Sustainalytics accessed via Bloomberg, ESG commentary provided by Moody’s and S&P ratings where available, and sustainability and ESG reports provided directly from investee entities.

 msci logo moody logo lsta logo bloomberg logo s&p global logo